ThomasBuchinger/prod-gitops/gitops/matrix/README.md

 * Rooms must be created manually?
 * Media-Files are only stored in EmptyDir
 * A bunch of Kays are auto-generated. restarting the Pod is probably going to cause problems until the user relogs
+* Currently there is a Auto-join room for the Bot, that should not be joined by everyone